one in every five people on earth being Chinese, it’s no surprise to learn that

 The Year of Your Own Zodiac Animal is Considered Bad Luck

 The year of your own zodiac animal will occur every 12 years and it is considered bad luck.
 According to folklore, you can be taken by demons and your zodiac year represents rebirth.
-To guard against this, people wear red and decorate their homes with that colour.
+To guard against this, people wear red and decorate their homes with that color.

 Chinese New Year is the Start of the Two-Week Spring Festival